dmh2000/autoreload/README.md

 **Startup**

-- Open two terminals

-- In terminal 1, start the Go web server using Air
+- In a terminal, start the Go web server using Air

   - Air is configured to restart the web server on code change.
   - When the web app first loads, it will enable the WebSocket script which will wait for a connection from the client.
-  - Once connected, the WebSocket script does nothing but wait for a disconnect.

-- In terminal 2, start the JavaScript client using Nodemon

-  - Nodemon is configured to watch the source code of the application
-  - It connects to the WebSocket script in the Web page.

 - Once the WebSocket endpoints are connected up, there are no messages sent back and forth.
 There is no extra load on the application.
 Both ends are passively sitting waiting for a disconnect.

 **Source Code Change**

-- Developer changes the code
+- Developer changes the code, either the go source or the page templates.
-- In terminal 1, Air will restart the Go web server.
-It does not cause the web page to reload.
+- In a terminal, Air will restart the Go web server.
+This does not by itself cause a reload.
+It will however break the WebSocket connection with the web page.
-- In terminal 2, Nodemon restarts the WebSocket client.
-This causes the WebSocket connection to close.
-- The WebSocket script in the web page detects a disconnect event.
+- In the browser, the WebSocket script in the web page detects a disconnect event.
   - After a slight delay, the script forces a web page reload and the changes show up.

 Once the web page reloads and the client restarts, they will reconnect and wait for the next code change.